 - Micah 5:2-4 (NKJV)

 That's the salvation of the Children of Jacob.
 And, for those who don't know who The One in verse two is... that's Jesus - the Son of God who came to save those who were lost.
-And for two thousand years, Jacob has been 'given up' until the time for them to be born again.
+And for two thousand years, Jacob has been 'given up' until the time will come for them to be born again.

 Then, verses five through nine introduce Assyria, seven shepherds and eight princely men.
 And war.
 Lots of it.
 And Israel is victorious in these wars.